 When we consider liability for a hip replacement injury, the performing surgeon is often ignored as a possible defendant.
 While manufacturers are held responsible for the injuries sustained from a defective hip implant, orthopedic surgeons can also be held liable.
-In cases where there is no informed consent, or where the surgeon failed to properly perform the operation.
+The reason they can be held liable is because they are the professionals we trust to make us better.
+They lacerate and work inside of our bodies in the hopes that their hard work will make us better.
+However, error is bound to occur.
+When the surgeon makes a mistake during a surgery it can lead to severe consequences that range from mild pain to even death.
+In cases where there is no informed consent, or where the surgeon failed to properly perform the operation, you may have the right to file a lawsuit against the surgeon.
 If you have been a victim of this type injury contact our offices for a free case evaluation.

 Hip surgery is considered a major surgical operation.
 These operations are performed while the patient is under general anesthesia and under the care, supervision of a qualified orthopedic surgeon.
 The operation removes the femoral head of the hip by a prosthetic implant.
 The use of metal on metal hip implants or plastic on metal can depend on the needs of the recipient.